Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Stress and anxiety

-If your dog is suffering from stress, maybe due to changes in the environment, food, or new pets or family around, it could start shaking.
+If your dog is suffering from stress, maybe due to changes in the environment, food, or new pets or family around, they may start shaking.
 Try to remove the cause of the stress the best you can, and the shaking should pass.
 Of course, anxiety can become chronic, and it may be a good idea to take your dog to a behavioral specialist if the problem persists.

 Chocolate/ Brown Pomeranian Spitz